qgis/QGIS-Documentation/source/docs/user_manual/sextante/3rdParty.rst

 Providers not using external applications can process any layer that you can open in QGIS, since they open it for analysis through QGIS.

-Regarding output formats, all raster layers supported by QGIS as output can be used, both for raster and vector layers.
+Regarding output formats, all formats supported by QGIS as output can be used, both for raster and vector layers.
 Some provider do not support certain formats, but all can export to common formats raster layers that can be later transformed by QGIS automatically.
 As in the case of input layers, if this conversion is needed, that might increase the processing time.

 If the extension of the filename specified when calling an algorithm does not match the extension of any of the formats supported by QGIS, then a suffix will be added to set a default format.
 In the case of raster layers, the ``tif`` extension is used, while `shp` is used for vector layer.